-Cardinal Quest for iPad and iPhone review
+Cardinal Quest for iPad and iPhone full review

 Cardinal Quest is quite possibly pure evil incarnate.
 That, in turn, is probably also why it's so devilishly compulsive.
 For what greater lure could there be than defeating evil itself?

 It's what's known as a roguelike - a lo-fi trawl through randomly-generated, maze-like tunnels battling monsters and collecting loot, where death is permanent rather than a mere inconvenience.
 Picking to play as Fighter, Wizard or Thief, you advance into ever-deeper levels of dungeon in search of the murderous Minotaur who rules it.
 Chances are you'll never meet him, so suddenly and unexpectedly does death arrive.